 Some beans, particularly dried red kidney beans, contain natural toxins called lectins that can be harmful if not properly prepared.
 Always soak and boil kidney beans for at least 10 minutes before adding them to the crockpot.
 This simple step neutralizes toxins and ensures safety when slow cooking.

 Dolly Parton’s baked beans typically feature a sweet and savory balance with brown sugar, barbecue sauce, onions, and sometimes a bit of mustard.
-For a slow cooker version, blend these ingredients with your choice of beans and let the flavors marry over several hours.
+To make a slow cooker cowboy beans version, blend these ingredients with your choice of beans and let the flavors marry over several hours.

 What’s the difference between cowboy beans and baked beans?